ibm-cloud-docs/pattern-vpc-security/threat-investigation-and-respone-domain.md

 ### Options
 {: #response-options}

- - **NexGen Firewalls** -Customers have the option to get a variety response alerts and alarms based upon a variety of detection items and other firewall criteria, and
+ - **NexGen Firewalls** -Customers have the option to get a variety response alerts and alarms based upon a variety of detection items and other firewall criteria.
  - **{{site.data.keyword.cis_short_notm}}** - Customers have the options of getting and selecting different notifications based upon security events.

 ### Best Practices
 {: #response-best-practices}

-- Procedures and processes to handle all the security notifications and alerts in a unified manner,
+- Procedures and processes to handle all the security notifications and alerts in a unified manner
-- Personnel established and trained to respond to security events, and
+- Personnel established and trained to respond to security events
-- Having an established incident response plan.
+- Having an established incident response plan

 ### Solutioning Guidance
 {: #response-best-guidance}